aziontech/bundler/docs/presets.md

 - Compute: This holds configurations for frameworks that use computation on the Edge (Front-End SSR or Back-End).
-- Deliver: This holds configurations for frameworks that merely handle requests on the Edge to deliver static files (routing, but not execute.
+- Deliver: This holds configurations for frameworks that merely handle requests on the Edge to deliver static files (routing, but not execute).